Born in the '90s? Your colon cancer risk could be rising

 Siegel also said that the data -- which looked at nearly 500,000 cases of colorectal cancer from 1974 to 2013 -- do not reveal the reasons behind the increase.

-"That's the billion or trillion dollar question," said Dr. George J. Chang, chief of colorectal surgery at MD Anderson Cancer Center.
+"That's the billion- or trillion-dollar question," said Dr. George J. Chang, chief of colorectal surgery at MD Anderson Cancer Center.
 "Boy, it would be great if we knew."

 Two years ago, Chang made a statistical prediction using the same data: By 2030, roughly one in 10 colon cancers and one in four rectal cancers will be diagnosed in people under 50, the recommended screening age.

-"It's really important to highlight this issue because ... young individuals ignore some of the symptoms, and they don't get worked up," said Chang.
+"It's really important to highlight this issue because ... young individuals ignore some of the symptoms, and they don't get worked up," Chang said.

 Not leveling off